ethereum/eth2.0-pm/eth2.0-implementers-calls/call_034.md

 **Mamy**: We've lot of updates in past few week.
 On spec side, we're
 * targeting 10.2
-* created a (?) detection and a report on skip tests because we realized that when we factoring repos, sometimes we forgot to re-enable tests and sometimes it show up on fuzzing that should be catch up much earlier.
+* created a (?) detection and a report on skipped tests because we realized that when factoring repos, sometimes we forgot to re-enable tests and sometimes it show up on fuzzing that should be catched up much earlier.
-* We've BLS signature implementation ready
+* We've BLS signatures implementation ready
-* so far we have been waiting for the new test Victor fixes but we go ahead the next week, because this is blocking implementation of (?) spec which is implemented except everything that touches BLS signatures.
+* so far we have been waiting for the new test Vector fixes but we go ahead the next week, because this is blocking implementation of (?) spec which is implemented except everything that touches BLS signatures.
-* We are WIP on aggregation and attestation fork choice
+* We are WIP on attestation aggregation and fork choice
 * More than a year ago and we had the Bounty program to maintain Eth 1.
 We restarted this bounty program.
-* The first two bounties would be on improving test runners, so that can be used with Nimbus on HTTPS server, so that it can be used for correcting metrics and Eth2 API.
+* The first two bounties would be on improving test runners, so that can be used with Nimbus on HTTPS server, so that it can be used for correcting metrics and for Eth2 API.

 **Networking**